rkh/sinatra-sugar/README.md

         set :haml, :excape_html => false
         haml # => { :format => :html5, :escape_html => false }

-- Allowes passing a block:
+- Allows passing a block in Sinatra 0.9, too:

         set(:foo) { Time.now }

 More advanced register
 ----------------------

-If an exntesion is registered twice, the registered hook will only be called once.
+If an extension is registered twice, the registered hook will only be called once.

 Ability to extend command line options
 --------------------------------------